Strange Weather in Tokyo, Review: Kawakami’s quiet charm

 I do not read a lot of Japanese literature, but whenever I make time for it I find the experience cathartic.
-I think it may have something to do with the intrinsic cultural paradigms being quite distinct from the western norms that underpin much of the fiction I read.
-I perhaps give greater thought to the meaning intending to be conveyed through symbolism and have an enhanced desire to understand the motivations of characters.
+It may have something to do with the intrinsic cultural paradigms being quite distinct from the western norms that underpin much of the fiction I read.
+When reading Japanese literature I give greater thought to the meaning conveyed through symbolism.
+I have an enhanced desire to understand the motivations of characters.

-Hiromi Kawakami’s Strange Weather in Tokyo is a quietly affecting little novel, with the spats between the unlikely pair quite charming.
-Sensei appears world weary and calm, Tsukiko frustrated and impatient yet wary of life and prone to self-sabotage.
+Hiromi Kawakami’s Strange Weather in Tokyo is a quietly affecting little novel.
+The spats between the unlikely pair are quite charming.
+Sensei appears world-weary and calm, Tsukiko frustrated and impatient yet wary of life and prone to self-sabotage.

-Readers are slowly drawn into the tale, enthralled to the extent that before you realise it it is after midnight but you just have to keep reading.
+Kawakami draws readers into the tale slowly.
+I was enthralled to the extent that before I realised it was after midnight but I just had to keep reading.

-Although it contains greater humour than most Japanese lit, Kawakami’s Strange Weather in Tokyo is a story that lingers long in the memory and poses food for thought for all.
+Although it contains greater humour than most Japanese fiction, Kawakami’s Strange Weather in Tokyo is by no means a flippant.
+It is a story that lingers long in the memory and poses food for thought for all.

 PS: This novel is a treat for lovers of Japanese food too.